 How can Inuit use statistics to make changes?

 Naasautit: Inuit Health Statistics can help local communities mobilize to work for improvements.
 For instance while everyone knows that overcrowded housing and unemployment is at the root of many health and wellness issues, people want to have the numbers to describe just how serious the issues are national and regional organizations can discuss the numbers in group meetings so people can work together to understand the issues and propose solutions.
 This results in a more informed population that can use the evidence to argue for change with their regional, provincial/territorial and national governments.

 The development of the Naasautit data directory was funded by the federal government through Health Canada’s Aboriginal Health Transition Fund (2007-10).
 It was originally conceived as an information and knowledge translation project.
 Inuit Tuttarvingat of the National Aboriginal Health Organization (NAHO) acted as a national coordinator to help regional partners and Inuit Tapiriit Kanatami shape Naasautit into a data dissemination and capacity building project that would serve the long-term needs of Inuit.
 Through collaborative work with Health Canada, Statistics Canada, and the Public Health Agency of Canada, Naasautit is a service to support the skill and knowledge transfer required to achieve our long-term objectives.

 Are there plans to sustain Naasautit?

-The website provides each region with a basic data centre, or repository, which is shared with all regions through the national Inuit Knowledge Centre website.
+The website provides each region with a basic data centre, or repository, which is shared with all regions through the national Inuit Qaujisarvingat website.
 The service will be further developed as resources permit.